ameersarwar/cross_expression/README.md

 ### Bullseye plot

 An effective way to visualize the effect size is in the form of bullseye plots.
 These require a vector of input scores, where the first score corresponds to the target cell and subsequent scores represent `window_sizes`.
-Therefore, the most straightforward way of making bullseye plots is to extract the scores from `bull` (which is storing the output of the `bullseye_scores` function).
+The most straightforward way of making bullseye plots, therefore, is to extract the scores from `bull` (which is storing the output of the `bullseye_scores` function).

 Here, we make a bullseye plot for an example gene pair `Galntl6` (central cell) and `Nrg1` (neighbors):
 ```{r}